 Over 45,000 residents live in Las Colinas and there are 40 residential neighborhoods.

 Education campuses in Las Colinas and the surrounding area include: The University of Dallas, North Lake Community College, Cistercian Preparatory School, the Highlands School and North Hills Preparatory School.
 Las Colinas Elementary, La Villita Elementary (Carrollton/Farmers Branch ISD) and the Singley Academy (Irving ISD) are also in Las Colinas.

 More than 190 acres of parks and greenbelts, 17 miles of canal waterways and 10 miles of riverside hiking and biking trails contribute to the many recreational opportunities and excellent quality of life in Las Colinas.

-Rich in amenities, Las Colinas has 29 hotels with over 4,300 rooms, more than 200 restaurants, four 18-hole championship golf courses, and three private clubs.
+Rich in amenities, Las Colinas has 31 hotels with 5,264 rooms, more than 200 restaurants, four 18-hole championship golf courses, and three private clubs.